kuan-wang/pytorch-mobilenet-v3/README.md

 This is a PyTorch implementation of MobileNetV3 architecture as described in the paper [Searching for MobileNetV3](https://arxiv.org/pdf/1905.02244.pdf).

-Some details may be different from original paper, such as Hard-Sigmoid in SE, welcome to discuss and help me figure it out.
+Some details may be different from the original paper, welcome to discuss and help me figure it out.

 ## Training & Accuracy
 In progress ...